If you want to sell online, you may have heard the term sales funnel before.

 The upsold product is often a complimentary product to the first product they purchased.

 Now that you understand a sales funnel let us talk about the pages you need in theory.

 The following information assumes you are selling a digital or informational product/service.

 Depending on what you're selling you may want to create a marketing funnel that has specific pages for the sales funnel process.

 The pages needed are often an optin page, a sales page, an order form page, an upsell page(s), and thank you page.

-The optin page is often the first step in the sales funnel.
+The optin page or squeeze page is often the first step in the awareness phase.
 This page is where you will send people before they buy.

 Order Page/Checkout Page: